Kharghar

-Kharghar is administered by Panvel Municipal Corporation after its elevation from Municipal Council in 2016.
+Developed by the City and Industrial Development Corporation (CIDCO), Kharghar has been administered by Panvel Municipal Corporation after its elevation from Municipal Council in 2016.
 However, CIDCO continues to function as the New Town Development Authority for the region.
-Prashant Thakur, MLA, represents Kharghar in the State Legislative Assembly as part of Panvel constituency.
-Kharghar is also developed as Education Hub of Navi Mumbai as many prominent schools and colleges are present in Kharghar Node and is also one of the posh areas of Navi Mumbai.
+It's also being developed as the Education Hub of Panvel as many prominent schools and colleges are present and more are planned to follow.